MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// Updates d3d Device when it is updated by RenderAdapterLUIDChanged
   /// event.
   HRESULT UpdateD3DDevice([in] IUnknown* d3dDevice);
+  /// Event handler for processed texture by Javascript.
+  /// There is no Start event for texture received.
+Whenever texture are sent
+  /// from the Javascript, the event is triggered.
+  HRESULT add_TextureReceived(
+      [in] ICoreWebView2StagingTextureStreamTextureReceivedEventHandler* eventHandler,
+      [out] EventRegistrationToken* token);
+  HRESULT remove_TextureReceived([in] EventRegistrationToken token);
+  /// Event handler for stopping of the processed texture stream.
+  HRESULT add_StopTextureReceived(
+      [in] ICoreWebView2StagingTextureStreamStopTextureReceivedEventHandler* eventHandler,
+      [out] EventRegistrationToken* token);
+  HRESULT remove_StopTextureReceived([in] EventRegistrationToken token);
+  /// Creates number of shared buffers for texture received from the browser to
+  /// the host.
+The proper shared buffer count is important in order not to drop
+  /// video frame.
+Dropping video frame usually leads to poor video quality.
+  /// The default count is 4 based on heuristic test.
+  /// The buffer count is per different image size that means if there are
+  /// variable image sizes, then it will use more buffers.
+  [propput] HRESULT TextureReceivedBufferCount([in] UINT32 count);
+  /// Adds an allowed url origin for the given stream id for texture received
+  /// operation.
+Javascript can send texture stream to the host only when
+  /// the origin it runs are allowed by the host.
+  /// The added origin should be registered first by the AddRequestedFilter
+  /// because registerTextureStream works only for the stream from
+  /// the getTextureStream.
+  HRESULT AddTextureReceivedRequestedFilter([in] LPCWSTR origin);
+  /// Remove added origin, which was added by AddTextureReceivedRequestedFilter.
+  HRESULT RemoveTextureReceivedRequestedFilter([in] LPCWSTR origin);
 }
 /// Texture stream buffer that the host writes to so that the Renderer
 /// will render on it.